LeudiX/simple-hospital-on-call-management-system/Readme.md

--*DONE*Solve issue when trying to submit a logout form already outside a session (JS issue) -*DONE* Relocated the script to avoid JS console issues with non authenticated users -*DONE* Added rol treatment to  avoid JS console issues when admin accessing consultations for management
+-*DONE*Solve issue when trying to submit a logout form already outside a session (JS issue) -*DONE* Relocated the script to avoid JS console issues with non authenticated users -*DONE* Added rol treatment to  avoid JS console issues when admin accessing consultations for management -*DONE*Prevented the browser from autofilling username and password fields in user registration form